c-marsh/kunst-huset/README.md

 ## Validation

-Powermapper has been used for automated validation and assesment of the site.
+Powermapper has been used for automated validation and assessment of the site.
 It provides a useful basis from which to start a testing regime on the front end.

 <details>
   <summary> Results</summary>